Christina Onassis: Personal life

-In a period of only 16 years, Onassis married four times, each ending in divorce.
+In a period of 16 years, Onassis married four times, each ending in divorce.
 She wed her first husband, real estate developer Joseph Bolker, at age 20 in 1971.
 Bolker was a divorced father of four, 27 years her senior.
 Onassis's father reportedly disapproved and pressured her to divorce him.
 The marriage ended after nine months.

 Her second husband was Greek shipping and banking heir Alexander Andreadis, whom she married shortly after her father's death in 1975.
 They divorced after 14 months.

 Onassis's third husband was Russian shipping agent Sergei Kauzov, whom she married in 1978.
 They divorced the following year.

 Her fourth and final marriage was to French businessman Thierry Roussel in 1984.
 Onassis and Roussel had a daughter, Athina (named after Onassis' mother), in 1985.
 They divorced after Onassis discovered that Roussel had fathered a child with his long-time mistress, Swedish model Marianne "Gaby" Landhage, during the marriage.